 \section{Coefficient of Restitution}

 Consider a ball of mass $m$, which is released at rest from height $h_{b}$ above a level surface and moves up and down along a vertical line.
-Here, and throughout this paper, the subscript $b$ indicates ``before the bounce''.
-After release, the ball moves downwards under the influence of gravity, accelerating until it impacts the floor.
-Just before that impact, denote its vertical velocity by $v_{b}$, as shown in Fig.~\ref{f:bounce} We neglect air resistance, so equating the potential and kinetic energy gives $E_b = \frac{1}{2} m v_{b}^2 = m g h_{b}$, where $g=9.8\,{\rm m/s}^2$ is the acceleration of gravity, and $E_b$ is the ball energy, which is constant until it hits the ground.
+The subscript ``$b$'' indicates ``before the bounce''.
+After release, the ball moves downwards under the influence of gravity, accelerating until it hits the floor.
+Just before that impact, denote its vertical velocity by $v_{b}$, as shown in Fig.~\ref{f:bounce}.
+We neglect air resistance, so equating the potential and kinetic energy gives $E_b = \frac{1}{2} m v_{b}^2 = m g h_{b}$, where $g=9.8\,{\rm m/s}^2$ is the acceleration of gravity, and $E_b$ is the energy of the ball before it hits the ground.

 One way to quantify the loss of energy during the bounce is via the ``coefficient of restitution'' $\epsilon$.
 This dimensionless number is the ratio of the vertical speed of the ball just after the bounce $|v_a|$ to the vertical speed of the ball just before the bounce